-The Extragalactic Background Light (EBL) is the combined brightness from all sources of light along a line of sight through the Universe, when the light from our solar system and own galaxy is excluded.
-The physical processes responsible for the production of these photons vary.
-In the near infrared (IR), the EBL is due to the light from all the stars in the Universe, so tells us a great deal about the baryons and nucleosynthesis across cosmic time, while in the far IR (FIR) the light arises from cold dust during star formation.
+The Extragalactic Background Light (EBL) is the combined brightness from all sources of light over the history of the Universe after the light from our solar system and Milky Way galaxy is excluded.
+The physical processes responsible for the production of these photons vary, and can tell us about the physical conditions at different times in the universe’s history.
+At optical and near infrared (IR) wavelengths, the EBL is due to the light from all the stars in the Universe, so teaches us about the history of baryons and nucleosynthesis across cosmic time, while in the far IR (FIR) the light arises from cold dust during star formation.
 The plot below shows the EBL’s relative brightness over the entire observable electromagnetic spectrum.
 Various peaks are visible, each corresponding to different physical processes in the universe.

 The part of the spectrum with the most energy density - the largest peak on the plot - is around 1 mm; this is the cosmic microwave background radiation (CMB), which is the earliest light we can see in the universe.
 At shorter wavelengths than the CMB, labeled 'Infrared' in this plot, the light predominantly comes from dusty galaxies in the distant Universe that are vigorously forming stars at a fantastic rate.
 At shorter wavelengths still, labeled 'Optical' in the plot, the light is due to the light collectively emitted by all of the stars in the Cosmos.
 FIRAS on COBE measured the FIR EBL spectrum to amazing accuracy; various projects I work on are aiming to do the same in the Optical and Infrared, particularly at wavelengths that are currently not so well understood.

 Our research group is a world-leader in the field of spectrophotometric measurements of the EBL at a wide range of wavelengths.
 The spectrometric channels on CIBER-2 will measure the near IR EBL in the highly contentious range 0.6 to 2.2 microns, which is important as it straddles the expected peak in the EBL arising from stars in the universe.
-At visible wavelengths, we are using archival data from the LORRI instrument on New Horizons to estimate the optical EBL.
 In addition, we are working on a small instrument to measure the IR background from a distant vantage point in the solar system to fly as part of the Interstellar Probe science payload.

 The epoch of reionization was the era during which the first population of stars in the Universe, seeded by the same over-densities visible in the CMB, ionized the neutral hydrogen then ubiquitous in the Universe.
 The epoch of reionization is at the forefront of current cosmological research.
 The details of the process, such as when it began, how long it took, and what class of sources produced it, are not well understood.
 The image below shows our current understanding of the process of structure formation over cosmic history, and displays the epoch of reionization that began roughly 500 million years after the big bang and was complete about 500 million years later.